slave-blocker/voider/README.md

 (The conferencee makes a call to the 2nd participant.
 Then the 3rd participant, calls the person doing the conference (the line does not seem busy).
 The conferencee puts the current line on hold, picks up the other line, presses the conference button, and then selects the first line.)

+No need for static ip addresses, .onion addresses are used as the anchors.

 **How to install** :